Internships and Education

 Am I qualified for an internship at DFS?

 - Internships for university students are very limited and are managed by DFS Laboratory Directors.
-Priority for any available internship opportunities is given to graduate students in Virginia Commonwealth University’s forensic science program, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
+Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
 High school students are not eligible for internships.

 Where can I get more information about forensic science?